matrix-io/matrix-lite-js/README.md

  MATRIX Lite JS is a Node.js wrapper that allows users to interface with MATRIX HAL, without having to code in C++.

 # HAL Wrapper Roadmap
 This roadmap is for finishing the basic HAL implementation.
-A new roadmap, for transitioning to a Node.js module, will be started at a later date.
 - [x] Leds
 - [x] Sensors
   - [x] IMU